villoro/vtasks/src/backups/README.md

 # vtasks.backups subflow

-The `vtasks.backups` subflow is responsible for creating dated backups of important files, such as a KeePass vaults.
-In order to not waste resources it will only backup files that had changes.
+The `vtasks.backups` subflow is responsible for creating dated backups of important files, such as KeePass vaults.
+It selectively backs up files that have undergone changes to avoid wasting resources.

 For example, let's consider the following file: